huynguy-db/arcion-docs/content/docs/references/applier-reference.md

   7. **skip-tables-on-failures**: true/false.
 Enabling this configuration forces replicant to skip a table/collection that Replicant is unable to load on to the target even after multiple attempts and continue replicating other tables.

   8. **deferred-delete**: true/false.
 This configuration is relevant only for incremental replication (and not to snapshot or cdc based full replication).
-When enabled, Replicant will create an additional column on each target target table to mark the deletes instead of actually deleting records from the tables.
+When enabled, Replicant will create an additional column on each target table to mark the deletes instead of actually deleting records from the tables.

   9. **Schema-dictionary**: Allowed values: POJO | SCHEMA-DUMP | NONE (default is NONE) **NONE**: This option allows dumping the schema into a dedicated schema dictionary table on the target: blitzz_io_replication_schema.